 The value of investments, and the income from them, can go down as well as up, so you may get back less than you invest.

-Transaction costs are incurred when making an economic transaction, such as buying or selling shares.
+Transaction costs are costs incurred when making an economic transaction, such as buying or selling shares.
 The process of investing is not frictionless and creates cost.

-Actual payment transaction costs are paid to other entities, such as a transaction tax that is paid to the government, or commission that is paid to a broker.
+Payment transaction costs are paid to other entities, such as a transaction tax that is paid to the government, or commission that is paid to a broker.

 Transaction costs that represent value lost to the market infrastructure include the bid-offer spread, where shares are priced differently depending on whether you are buying or selling.